JackEdTaylor/expra-wise25/lecture/introduction/ethics.md

 }
 </style>

-# Ethical Standards and Data Privacy
+# Ethics and Data Privacy

 ## Why is ethics important?
 It is your study.
 It is your responsibility.